jordanlevy001/PyBer_Analysis/README.md

 ## Overview of the Analysis

 ### The CEO of PyBer has asked us to create a summary DataFrame of the ride-sharing data by city type.
 The three city types are: rural, suburban, urban.
-They have asked us to create a multiple-line graph displaying the total weekly fares for each city type.
+They have asked us to create a multiple-line graph displaying the total weekly fares for each city type spanning January 2019 to the end of April 2019.